jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 (6) No person shall be excused from complying with any of the provisions of this Act on the ground that an appeal is pending under this section.

 ### 63 Appeal to District Court Judge in respect of compensation
-The amount of compensation payable under any of the provisions of this Act in respect of any firearm, airgun, pistol, imitation firearm, prohibited magazine, prohibited part, restricted weapon, ammunition, explosive, or other property shall not in any case exceed the actual market value thereof, and in case of dispute shall be determined, upon application by way of originating application by a District Court Judge, whose decision, subject to section 64, shall be final.
+The amount of compensation payable under any of the provisions of this Act in respect of any firearm, airgun, pistol, pistol carbine conversion kit, imitation firearm, prohibited magazine, prohibited part, restricted weapon, ammunition, explosive, or other property shall not in any case exceed the actual market value thereof, and in case of dispute shall be determined, upon application by way of originating application by a District Court Judge, whose decision, subject to section 64, shall be final.

 ### 64 Appeal on a question of law
 (1) Where any party to any appeal under section 62 or to any application under section 63 is dissatisfied with the decision of the District Court Judge as being erroneous in point of law, he may appeal to the High Court on the question of law only.